Years in the making, a book at the right time

 “Jesus!” he said.
 “Did you see how many Mexicans they’ve got?”

 It wasn’t a slur, but a gasp of astonishment and respect.
 Despite the negative characteristics some people ascribe to Hispanic teenage boys—violent, untrustworthy, lazy, stupid, drug abusers, illegal residents—one positive trait associated with them is skill with a size 3 soccer ball.
 Across Oregon’s Willamette Valley, fair-haired boys have learned this through years of playing soccer against kids from Woodburn, some of them, like Octavio, born in Mexico, and some of them, like Carlos, born in the United States

-The discrepancy in skill between young Hispanic and young Anglo soccer players seems to be most pronounced in elementary and middle school years, when the extra hours of practice Hispanic kids get by playing informal games with friends and family creates sometimes comical mismatches.
+The discrepancy in skill between young Hispanic, young Anglo and young Vietnamese soccer players seems to be most pronounced in elementary and middle school years, when the extra hours of practice Hispanic kids get by playing informal games with friends and family creates sometimes comical mismatches.
 Often the boys from towns like Woodburn have so much more control over the ball, and so much better footwork, that the scores of young Hispanic club teams can be 12-0 over their Anglo rivals.

 Everardo Castro, who graduated from Woodburn High in 1986, recalled coaching his nephew’s club team, one of the first all-Hispanic club soccer teams in the state.
 For several years his team dominated the state tournaments, their closest competition being another all-Hispanic team from another Willamette Valley town.
 “We’d go to a tournament,” Castro said, “and it would always end up with us two at the finals.
 One of us would win and then the other would win.”